5t3ph/moderncss-dot-dev/src/posts/custom-css-styles-for-form-inputs-and-textareas.md

 date: 2020-08-31
 ---

-> _This is episode #21 in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 We're going to create custom form input and textarea styles that have a near-identical appearance across the top browsers.
 We'll specifically style the input types of `text`, `date`, and `file`, and style the `readonly` and `disabled` states.

 Read on to learn how to: